tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - CTLA-4 upregulated after T cell activation, to prevent too much activation?
  - CD80/86 are CTLA-4 ligands
  - CAR T cells (chimeric antigen receptor T cells): extracellular ligand recognition domain (single chain variable fragment, ScFv) fused to signaling domain of CD3z, intracellular costimulatory molecule (CD28, 4-1BB, ICOS, CD40, or CD27)
+# Circulating pre-treatment T cell repertoire as a predictive biomarker in advanced or metastatic non-small-cell lung cancer patients treated with pembrolizumab alone or in combination with chemotherapy
+ - association between reduced number of unique clones and clinical benefit for pembrolizumab, but for pembrolizumab with chemotherapy see opposite effect
+ - reduced number of pre-treatment unique clones could mean enrichment for tumor-specific T cells (good response to treatment)
 # Clinical characteristics and treatment of immune-related adverse events of immune checkpoint inhibitors
 ## Mechanisms of irAEs
  - hypotheses: ICI usage breaks up homeostasis and reduces T cell tolerance, cross-reactivity of T cells between tumor cells and normal tissue, ICI usage can increase pre-existing autoantibody levels as well as inflammatory cytokine levels, ICI can disturb CTLA-4/PD-L1 blocks in tissue expressing those inhibitory receptors to protect normal tissue